Vendicated/GithubWebhookProxy/README.md

 This outputs a binary `ghwp` (or `ghwp.exe` on Windows) that when run will start the server on port 1337

 You should then use a web server like Caddy (recommended!
-[Example Caddyfile](/Caddyfile)), NGINX, or Apache to reverse proxy it.
+[Example Caddyfile that runs behind Cloudflare proxy](/Caddyfile)), NGINX, or Apache to reverse proxy it.
 Make sure that the X-Forwarded-For header is set to the requester's ip and has not been spoofed with, as it is used to verify that webhook post requests are genuine requests coming from GitHub